aharley/pips/README.md

 python train.py
 ```

-It should print some diagnostic information about dataloading, then print per iteration, until max_iters is reached.
+It should print some diagnostic information about the model and data, then print a message for each iteration.

 ```
 model_name 1_8_128_I6_3e-4_A_tb89_21:34:46